doychannel/RAMManagementSystem/README.md

 Each menu choice should invoke an appropriate function to perform the selected menu item.
 Your program must display the menu after each task and wait for the user to select another option until the user chooses to quit the program.

+_Additional Considerations:_

+- User Experience: Ensure the program is user-friendly, with clear instructions and error messages.
+- Error Handling: Implement robust error handling to manage invalid inputs, file I/O errors, and ensure the system is reliable.
+- Extensibility: Design the system to allow for easy future enhancements, such as adding more attributes to RAM modules or expanding the search capabilities.
+Program Flow:
+- The program should display a menu after each task and wait for the user to select another option until they choose to exit.
+- Each menu choice should invoke the corresponding function to perform the selected operation.
+Final Notes:
+- Testing: Ensure the program is thoroughly tested, including edge cases like empty files, duplicate entries, and invalid input formats.
+- Documentation: Include clear comments and documentation to explain how the program works and how it meets the project requirements.

 **Besides, I want to extend my gratitude to Nguyen Nhat Thong for offering me the software structure and code generation idea.
 Without his support, I cannot make this far!**